 9. Get a Consolidation Loan

 See if your bank or credit union can help you consolidate all of your consumer debts into one loan with one payment at a lower interest rate.
 This can be a helpful first step in getting your debt paid off.
-However, getting a debt consolidation loan will only help you if you create a budget that does two things:
+However, getting a debt consolidation loan will only help if you create a budget that does two things:

 - It helps keep you from building up new debt while you're paying off the consolidation loan.